 Other Treatments You Might Try

 Your doctor may suggest them if other methods don’t help.
-You’ll get them in his office or a clinic.
-There are two forms:
+You’ll get them in their office or a clinic.

 Sacral nerve stimulation: The doctor uses electricity to stimulate the nerves that control your bladder.
-He’ll place a small device under the skin in your butt.
+They’ll place a small device under the skin in your butt.
 It sends mild electric charges through a wire to a nerve in your lower back.
 This helps build bladder control.
+This procedure is commonly referred to as a bladder pacemaker.

 Percutaneous tibial nerve stimulation: The doctor places a needle on nerves near your ankle that affect bladder control.
-You’ll have one session a week for 12 weeks, then one a month.
+You’ll have one session a week for 12 weeks, then maintenance treatments as needed.
+This procedure is done in the office is somehwat like acupuncture for the bladder.

 Overactive bladder doesn’t have to get in the way of your daily life.
 With a little time, patience, and the right treatment, you can regain control -- and peace of mind.